boennecd/survTMB/README.md

 #> 100% -9.99e-05 -1e-04
 ```

-Agian, the skewness parameter have not moved much from the defaults.
+Again, the skewness parameter have not moved much from the defaults.

 ### Other link functions